Indiana State Road 4: Western segment

 The western segment is the longest of the three section of SR 4, at 25 mi.
 The segment begins at the corner of Lincolnway (SR 2) and Monroe Street, in La Porte.
 It follows Monroe Street southeasterly passing through mostly residential area of the city.
 The road leaves the city and enters rural LaPorte County; in LaPorte County SR 4 crosses over a Chicago South Shore and South Bend Railroad track.
 After crossing the track the road parallels it to the southeast before a four-way stop with the northern end of SR 104 and county road 300 South.
 At this intersection SR 4 turns towards the northeast, while SR 104 continues towards the southeast.
 SR 4 quickly bends to become generally east–west, before curving back towards the southeast.
 After becoming northwest-southeast SR 4 crosses over Canadian National Railroad track and through Fish Lake, between Lower Fish Lake and Upper Fish Lake.

 SR 4 passes over Kankakee River before curving to become north–south.
 Soon after becoming north–south, SR 4 bends to become east–west and passes over another branch of the Kankakee River.
 The road enters North Liberty and is concurrent with Center Street, passing through an intersection with SR 23.
 East of North Liberty the road passes on the south side of Potato Creek State Park, while passing through farm fields and wooded areas.
 SR 4 passes on the north side of Lakeville having an intersection with SR 931.
 The road leaves Lakeville before having an interchange with US 31.
-SR 4 ends at this interchange but the roadway its self continues east as Pierce Road, a county road in St. Joseph County.
+SR 4 ends at this interchange but the roadway itself continues east as Pierce Road, a county road in St. Joseph County.